 Some students were stretching a professor on a medieval torture rack.

 Veteran teachers on their best poetry teaching practices.

 On August 16, the seven professors of the creative writing department at Virginia Tech became possibly the first in American history to draft and approve specific sets of questions to diagnose creative writing for potential danger.

 They have new faith in the power of the stuff they wrote because I am the teacher and I picked it, which doesn’t hurt when they are trying to build the confidence they need to write terrific poems.
 Also, I happen to pick the best parts.

-“A Taste of Poetry” by Judy Rowe Michaels
+Judy Rowe Michaels

 I ask the students whether a poem can tell a story.
 Can it present different characters?
 Action?
 Sure, they tell me—“Green Eggs and Ham” or Sarah Stout who refuses to take the garbage out.
 Can a poem leave you wondering?
 Can it make you feel something?
 Can it make a point?

 Allowing students to generate the discussion is the key.
 All responses that respect the facts, all the facts, and nothing but the facts of the text are fair game, even if it means students trash the poem you’ve presented.